 Poor, underrated sage.
-It’s a gloriously flavorful, velvety leaf, and yet we treat him/her as though he/she is good for nothing but an annual poultry seasoning.
+It’s a gloriously flavorful, velvety leaf, and yet we generally treat him/her as though he/she is good for nothing but an annual poultry seasoning.
 It’s such a shame, really.
 Every fall and through the winter, I make a special effort to make poor Sage feel special and appreciated.
 Actually, I don’t even deserve that much credit.
 I can’t HELP but throw a little sage into everything I make.
 It’s so flavorful, earthy and woodsy, yet gentle and not bold or overpowering like a rosemary or thyme flavor.

 Pesto is such a bright and refreshing herb paste that really is a near-perfect flavor combination– but with basil out of season, a void is left in its wake.
 Enter, sage!
 Add a couple twists on the classic basil/pine nut ingredients, and you have a perfect fall stand-in.
 I tried making pesto with sage last year and I honestly didn’t care for it.
 It was bitter and just didn’t sing with the same harmony as its traditional parent recipe.
 Knowing it would be delicious if done right, I didn’t give up.
 I took another crack at it this year and succeeded in making the perfect sage pesto.
 There are two secrets to it: first, cut half the sage with spinach.
 Sage can’t stand on it’s own like basil can; it becomes too strong.
 It needs to be diluted and carried with another green, or that bitterness I mentioned will be the finishing and dominant flavor.
 Second, use part orange juice to replace some of the lemon juice.
 Not only does orange pair nicely with sage– the sweet juice will also balance out bitterness really well.